The Hunt

 During a recent safari I was fortunate to witness a hunt and kill by a pride on a Buffalo.
 We followed them as they moved across open ground up hill to look over the other side.

-Just over the crest were three Buffalo oblivious to the dangers behind them, seeing what might happen we positioned on the far side of the Buffalo so we could see the lions coming.
+Just over the crest were three Buffalo oblivious to the dangers behind them, seeing what might happen I positioned us on the far side of the Buffalo so we could see the lions coming.

 Watching 20+ lions organise into a hunt was mesmerising, looking at the pride it looked like they were all together then suddenly a head would peak over the horizon off to the left - the lions were flanking the buffalo.

-The Lions were very overt in their actions moving towards the Buffalo causing them to turn and face the lions and charge forward.
+They were very overt in their actions moving towards the Buffalo causing them to turn and face as they charged forward.

 As the Buffalo moved in other members of the pride would harass them causing confusion in an attempt to separate one.
-Suddenly the Buffalo were running and so were we albeit on 4 wheels, I was stood out the top of the 4x4 as they headed towards some bushes.
+Suddenly the Buffalo were running and so were we albeit on 4 wheels, I was stood out the top of the 4x4 so I could direct the vehicle placement as they headed towards some bushes.

-As we headed towards the other side of the small copse of bushes three lions had separated one of the Buffalo and were jumping on its back, we were moving too fast for me to grab any shots so we carried on to the other side.
+Three lions had separated one of the Buffalo and were jumping on its back, we were moving too fast for me to grab any shots so we carried on to the other side of the bushes.

 In the blink of an eye the male lion came out of nowhere and made his move on the Buffalo, clamping his mouth over the Buffalo’s nose and mouth to begin the long process of suffocating it.